josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇩🇪_an_act_against_one_is_against_us_all.md

 It depends on shared alliance systems, including:
 - logistics and transport networks
 - coordinated air operations
-- deployment pathways into Eastern Europe
+- deployment pathways across the European theatre

-In practice, British capability is strengthened by infrastructure based in Germany.
+In practice, British capability is enabled by infrastructure based in Germany.

 Changes in Germany affect:
 - deployment speed